 Shilpakala Academy director general Liaquat Ali Lucky presided over the inaugural session of the summit.
 Among others, Dhaka Art Summit Chairman Faruk Sobhan, co-founder and director of Samdani foundation Nadia Samdani were present at the time.

-They said the summit provides the opportunity to see the works of some of the most renowned painters of Asian painting, as well as the opportunity to get acquainted with the artists and art critics or art enthusiasts.
-Speakers at the inauguration said, “This exhibition has provided an opportunity to build a relation globally.
-We can take pride in being one of the largest events of painting in South Asia.”
+They said the summit provides the opportunity to see the works of some of the most renowned painters of Asian painting, as well as the opportunity to get acquainted with the artist and art critic or art enthusiast and artist.

 A special exhibition has been organised to mark the birth anniversary of Father of the Nation Bangabandhu Sheikh Mujibur Rahman as a part of the summit.
-This exhibition named, ’Lighting the fire of freedom Sheikh Mujibur Rahman’ is on display on the first floor of the National picture gallery.
+This exhibition named ,’Lighting the fire of freedom Sheikh Mujibur Rahman’ is in display on the first floor of the National picture gallery.

 A special exhibition titled, ‘Shekor’ will take place under the supervision of Bishwajit Goswami, highlighting life and works of Joynul Abedin, SM Sultan and Kamrun Hasan, the painters who contributed a lot to the development of painting education in the country.